lipanski/datadog-sidekiq/README.md

 Two metrics will be made available in DataDog:

 - `sidekiq.enqueued`: the amount of enqueued jobs at one point in time
-- `sidekiq.processed`: the amount of processed jobs between two polling intervals
+- `sidekiq.processed`: the amount of processed jobs between two consequent polling intervals

 Consider using the `TAGS` environment variable to specify your data sources.